 - d.
-If the IU South Bend Testing Center will be used for a make-up exam, please contact them for an appointment: 574-520-4164. - 10.
+The IU South Bend Testing and Proctoring Center should be used for a make-up exam, please contact them for an appointment: tpciusb@iusb.edu or 574-520-4164. - 10.
 Final exams.
 The published exam schedule as provided by the Registrar's Office for the IU South Bend campus is followed and adhered to by the School of Nursing. - 11.
 Reporting of Exam Results: - a.
 Faculty require a minimum of 24-hours to review exam results including item analysis.
 It is inappropriate and unprofessional to argue with faculty regarding exam questions.
 Course faculty are the experts on their course content and will provide guidelines for students who identify questions they believe need additional review.
 How faculty handle this is up to the individual faculty member and will be announced. - b.
 Examination scores will be posted to Canvas within a week of the exam.
 Please do not call or e-mail faculty or the secretary regarding exam grades.
 Results will not be called or e-mailed. - c.
 Students will refrain from coming to faculty offices or congregating in hallways awaiting results following the exam.
-Faculty will release results of exam via Canvas grade book or in manner deemed appropriate by course faculty. - d.
-Exam hand-back sessions are scheduled at the discretion of the faculty.
-Notetaking is not permitted during these review sessions unless directed by faculty. - e.
-Final exams are not subject to exam review unless deemed appropriate by faculty. - 12.
-Also see PLAGIARISM section under the DCHS policies.
+Faculty will release results of exams via the Canvas grade book or in a manner deemed appropriate by course faculty. - d.
+Post exam review sessions are scheduled with the faculty member, typically during office hours.
+Note-taking is not permitted during these review sessions unless directed by faculty. - e.
+Final exams are not subject to exam review unless deemed appropriate by faculty.